ugnlin/llm-indiegogo-vg/readme.md

 expecting it just to be for personal gain!

+Requires a gguf file pointed at in the .env

 To-improve list
 - Scrape number of pictures in description since some projects like making tons of graphics and putting info in those and not writing a description